ZiqiGan/SPH/README.md

 while(t < t_max):
   For all particles:
     calculate non-pressure forces.
-  calculate adaptive time step using CFL condition
+  Calculate adaptive time step using CFL condition
   For all particles:
     predict velocities with calculated time step correct density error